 Resident Doctor Participants

-Resident doctors doing their speciality training in surgery or emergency medicine managing trauma patients in the emergency department and who were expected to remain in the participating hospitals for at least one year.
+Resident doctors doing their speciality training in surgery or emergency medicine managing trauma patients in the emergency department and who were expected to remain in the participating hospitals for at least one year from date of intervention initiation.
 To facilitate administration each surgical department is divided into units, which manage the out-patient and emergency departments, operating rooms etc on different days each week.
-One or two, out of typically six, units’ residents were selected from each hospital.
+One or two residents, out of every unit were selected from each hospital.
 One unit consists of at least three faculty and three to twelve residents.

-To be eligible, units had to have a maximum of 25% of the doctors trained in either ATLS®, PTC, or similar training programs before the start of the pilot.
+Any unit with more than 25% of the doctors trained in either ATLS®, PTC, or similar training programs before the start of the pilot were excluded from the study.
 Those residents who had received training in the last five years were considered as trained.
 The figure of 25% was decided through consensus in the research team, to balance feasibility and contamination of results.

 Consent was sought from the residents in each of the intervention groups before they underwent the ATLS® or PTC training.
 We did not ask for consent from residents at the units in the control hospitals as their practice was not affected by this pilot and we did not collect any personal identifiable data on them.